 “It’s a fraction of the original demand amount,” my attorney reported.

 I balked.
 “I’ll pay to cover their clerical costs for printing that pile of crap they sent to our office, but that’s it.”

 It was also a lesson for me about surrounding yourself with the right people from day one.
-When I told my managers we were being sued that Monday morning, even though I could see the fear on their faces, not a single one of them sold out their sense of morality for practicality.
+When I told my managers we were being sued that Monday morning, even though I could see the uncertainty on their faces, not a single one of them sold out their sense of morality for practicality.